KILTprotocol/spec-ext-credential-api/readme.md

 A browser extension that stores and uses the identities and credentials of the user.
 When the user visits a webpage, the extension injects its API into this webpage.

-### dApp
+### dApp – Decentralized application

-Decentralized application – a website that can interact with the extension via the API it exposes.
+A website that can interact with the extension via the API it exposes.
 The example dApps in this specification are Attester and Verifier.